evansbenj/Reduced-Representation-Workshop/6_Using_Stacks_with_a_reference_genome.md

 `awk '$4 ~ /chrX/ {print $3}' batch_1.catalog.tags.tsv > chrX_blacklist`

 This uses a `unix` function called `awk`.
-It basically says to print the number in column 3 to a file called `chrX_blacklist` whenever the number in column 4 is equal to `chrX`.
+It says to print the number in column 3 to a file called `chrX_blacklist` whenever the number in column 4 is equal to `chrX`.

 We can view this file by typing:

 `more chrX_blacklist`

+The program `Structure` can not handle all of our data, so let's select 1000 loci randomly to analyze like this:

+'shuf -n 1000 batch_1.catalog.tags.tsv | awk '{print $3}'  > 1000_randoms'

+This uses another `unix` command called `shuf`.
+This says to print a randomly selected value from column 3 1000 times to a file called `1000_randoms`.

+Now we are ready to generate an input file for `Structure`.
+Please type this:

+`/work/ben/workshop_software/stacks-1.30/populations -P /work/ben/2015_workshop/complete_data/monkey/Stacks_Results -b 1 -r 1 -t 36 --structure --write_single_snp -W ./1000_randoms -B chrX_blacklist`

+This command directs the `populations` module of `Stacks` to reute results to a directory specified by the `-P` flag.
+It tells `populations` to output a single snp (the `--write_single_snp` flag) from tags specified by the `1000_randoms` file (the `-W` tag) but not to include any snps from chromosome X (the `-B` flag).
+The `-r` flag says we want to only print data where 100% of the individuals have a genotype.
+The `-b`, and `-t` flags specify, respectively, that `populations` should focus on batch_ID number 1 (you can work with special IDs if you need to but this is beyond the scope of this workshop) and that `populations` should use 36 threads to do the calculations.